DBProductions/postgresql-graph-playground/README.md

         e1.next_node <> 1 AND
         e2.next_node <> 1;

-Use `UNION` to get a depth of the relationshsip.
+Use `UNION` explore depth of relationships.

     SELECT DISTINCT nodes.id, 1 AS depth
       FROM nodes